Program and Course Offerings / Registration / Delivery Methods

 Can I complete my course early?

 Unfortunately you cannot.
 All courses have a start and end date and you cannot start late or finish early.
 However, we offer a variety of courses with late start dates and/or in an accelerated format.
-Check the course listings for details.
+Check the course search for details.

 What are the methods of delivery for Continuing Education courses?

 Blended courses are a mix of face-to-face and online activities.
 The campus code in the delivery location indicates the campus where the classroom component is held.
 Visit Campus Codes for information on delivery location.
-In most cases, the course description will give the specific dates of the classroom components.
+In most cases, the section information will give the specific dates of the classroom components.
 These dates are subject to change and in some cases will not be set until after the course has started.
 View Blended Learning for more information.

 Can I audit a course?

-You must have approval from the Dean of Continuing Education, prior to registering, in order to audit a course.
+You must have approval from the Dean of Continuing Education, prior to registering, to audit a course.
 You will not receive a grade/credit and regular fees will apply.
-Seek approval by emailing email@example.com.
+Seek approval by emailing firstname.lastname@example.org.

 I am a Senior Citizen.
 Is there a discount available?